ashleymays/ashleymays/README.md

 ## :shell: A little more about me...

-* :video_game: Right now I’m making small projects in Javascript.
+* :video_game: Right now I’m doing a bunch of Leetcode problems and applying for jobs
 * :triangular_ruler: I like using math and computer science to solve real-world problems
 * :seedling: My goals are to finish my game and make projects with Boost and Qt
 * :musical_keyboard: I play piano and watch sitcoms when I’m not programming (which is never, of course)